 John and Abigail Adams Scholarship

 Send a copy of your award letter to the Financial Aid Office – be sure to keep your original letter.
-To receive these funds, you need to complete the FAFSA and maintain full time enrollment and a 3.0 GPA.
+To receive these funds, you need to complete the FAFSA and maintain full time enrollment and a 3.0 GPA in all college coursework.
 Twelve credits or more is considered a full time semester.
 At BCC, the scholarship is valued at $24 per credit or a minimum of $288 per semester.
 This program is administered by the Massachusetts Office of Student Financial Assistance.
-There is a four year limit to this scholarship at a community college.
+There is a two year limit to this scholarship at a community college.

 This is a need-based cash grant program authorized by the Massachusetts Department of Education and awarded by the College.

 Massachusetts Part-Time Grant

 This is a need-based grant authorized by the Massachusetts Department of Education and awarded by the College to students enrolled part-time (six to eleven credits).

 This grant is awarded by the Massachusetts Department of Education Office of Student Financial Assistance.